Skip to main content

 dig

-(Domain Information Groper) command is a tool used to query DNS servers and troubleshoot DNS issues.
+The dig (Domain Information Groper) is used to query DNS servers and troubleshoot DNS issues.
 It provides detailed information about DNS queries and responses.

 $ dig wikipedia.org